 I am trustee for NAEE in the UK.

 I have started writing occasional columns for Third Sector Magazine.

 I deliver food and drink for a well known delivery company in London.
-It keeps me fit and pays for my beer money.
+It keeps me fit and in touch with the real world.

 Education Manager (2013 - 2016)

 Our Common Place Team Leader (2011 - 2013)

 I was head of Eco-Schools England from 2013 - 2016.
 Eco-Schools is the world's largest environmental education programme, now running in over sixty countries.
 I delivered multiple talks and workshops, worked with local authorities, Government departments, SMEs, large and smalls NGOs, multinational businesses and lots and lots of children!
 As a senior manager within Keep Britain Tidy I was heavily involved in business planning, budgeting, strategy, reporting and recruitment.

 Keep Britain Tidy teamed up with Project Dirt and Unilever to run Empty Classroom Day, a celebration of outdoor learning and play.

 I led a team of five community engagement officers working across 31 communities in London from 2011 - 2013.
 Our Common Place was an innovative and award winning community engagement programme.
 Inspired by the findings and recommendations emerging from the Common Cause report, Our Common Place used a 'working from values' approach to engage communities in sustainability behaviours.
 Download the summary report and Our Common Place toolbox for more.

 I managed a team of five education officers working on local authority funded environmental education programmes in Southend, London, Yorkshire and Lincolnshire.